consint/Tumult/README.md

 ## How to use
 ### General
-Buttons can be adjusted by dragging.
+Knobs can be adjusted by dragging.
 If you hold Ctrl or Alt while dragging, the knob can be fine-tuned.
-If you press Shift while clicking on a button, you can enter a value as text.
+If you press Shift while clicking on a knob, you can enter a value as text.

 ### Interface